craftcms/docs/docs/3.x/categories.md

 #### `hasDescendants`

-Narrows the query results based on whether the categories have any descendants.
+Narrows the query results based on whether the categories have any descendants in their structure.